 Overview of global and project permissions

-Project permissions cover a set of more granular functions that affect a single project in JIRA Core.
-For example, permission to create issues in a project.
-They can be assigned to groups, users and project-specific roles:
+Project permissions cover a set of more granular functions that affect a single project.
+For example, permission to create issues in a project can be assigned to groups, users, and project-specific roles.

 Now let's put this into practice!
 You're going to go through the tasks involved to use project permissions to hide a new, secret t-shirt design project from some of your users.